Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

 **User Story:**
 As a developer, I want to monitor AI model performance so that I can ensure accuracy and efficiency.

+**Purpose:**
+After talking to the client, they expressed concern that AI models degrade in accuracy over time.
+To solve this, we will implement an automated performance monitoring system that tracks model efficiency.